 For example, you may find that the couple is behaving disrespectfully and is straightforwardly breaking the rules you have set together.

 Or, the reason may be the lack of chemistry and passion.
-You may not that into each other anymore.
+You may not be that into each other anymore.

 Logistics can present a problem too.
 You may feel like the time and energy you put into organizing dates and attending events together isn’t worth it anymore.